-During the financial year, UG Healthcare Sdn.
-Bhd., a subsidiary of the Group, acquired a piece of land which located in Seremban, Malaysia from a third party for a cash consideration of RM4,000,000 (equivalent to approximate \$1,288,368) (the "Land").
+In FY22, UG Healthcare Sdn.
+Bhd., a subsidiary of the Group, acquired a piece of land which located in Seremban, Malaysia from a third party for a cash consideration of RM4,000,000 (equivalent to approximate S\$1,288,368) (the "Land").
 The Land is used for the construction of a centralised workers accommodation for the Group.